hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 1. We need to check to see if the friend has declined a previous request.
 We'll track this in the *playerFriends* collection.
 2. We send a message to the player and create a log in *playerFriends* to track that we’ve a pending friend request with that player.

-So we'll need to create a new [ScriptMessage](/API Documentation/Message API/Misc/ScriptMessage.md), and a new Event.
+So we'll need to create a new [ScriptMessage](/API Documentation/Message API/Misc/ScriptMessage.md) and a new Event.

 The message is going to be very simple.
 It’ll have a default title and message, and we’ll use the Short Code to send it from our Event.

-To create a new ScriptMessage:
+To create a new *ScriptMessage*:

 *1.* Go to the *Configurator>Messages* and select the *ScriptMessage Extensions* tab.